shuichirokomatsu/plotosaurus/README.md

-      cumhist() : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. plot_rainbowlines() : This function generates a single plot with multiple lines of rainbow colors, given a list of matrices(or data frames).
+      cumhist() : This function either plots an unsmoothed cumulative histogram or returns a data frame that can be used to plot such a cumulative histogram. plot_rainbowlines() : This function generates a single plot with multiple lines of rainbow colors, given a list of matrices(or data frames). vioplot_list() : This function generates a series of violins in one plot, given a list of numeric vectors.
+It requires package vioplot.